 - Discrepancies on reports, such as invoices or bills that post with a negative values.

 - Deposited payments show up in the Payments to Deposit window.

 - Balance sheet reports do not show all accounts.

 - Transactions are missing.

-To use the Verify Data utility:
+To Verify And Rebuild Data

 Choose Window > Close All.

-- Any information entered in the company file since the backup must be manually reentered after you restore.
+*Make sure that you do not overwrite your existing company file.
+Any information entered in the company file since the backup was must be manually reentered after you restore.